Purpose Discovery

 Goes deeper than personality

 MBTI tells you how you're wired.
 StrengthsFinder tells you what you're good at.
-Canopy asks why any of it matters — and where it all points.
+Canopy asks what you were made for.

 02